-According to a study by the University of Sheffield, mothers should be offered a cash incentive to encourage breastfeeding.
+According to a study by the University of Sheffield, mothers should be offered cash to promote breastfeeding.

-The scheme, which was launched in 2014, offered £120 in vouchers to new mothers who breastfed for six weeks, rising to £200 for those who continued for six months.
-More than 10,000 mothers across South Yorkshire, Derbyshire and North Nottinghamshire participated in the trial which saw an increase of 6% in areas where the scheme was offered, compared to areas where the scheme was not.
+The scheme, which was launched in 2014, offered £120 in vouchers to new mothers who breastfed for six weeks.
+It rose to £200 for those who continued for six months.
+More than 10,000 mothers across South Yorkshire, Derbyshire and North Nottinghamshire participated in the trial.
+It then saw an increase of 6% in areas where the scheme was offered, compared to areas where the scheme was not.

-Overall, 46% of all eligible mothers signed up to the scheme and more than 40% claimed at least one voucher, paid for by research councils, medical charities and Public Health England.
+Overall, 46% of all eligible mothers signed up to the scheme.
+Then more than 40% claimed at least one voucher, paid for by research councils, medical charities and Public Health England.

 Fiona, a participate in the trial, said being part of the scheme encouraged her to breastfeed, and to do so for longer: